Account-Based Marketing for Canadian Tech Startups: CASL Compliance First

 Q: Can we contact prospects with whom we have no relationship under CASL?

 A: Not via email or direct messaging.
 CASL requires consent.
-However, you can retarget them with digital advertising and direct them to your content, building an implied consent relationship first.
+You can retarget them with digital advertising and direct them to your content, building an implied-consent relationship first.

 Q: How do we prove implied consent to a regulator?

 A: Keep records of interactions: webinar registrations, email signup confirmations, download logs, event attendance.
-Timestamp these interactions.
-When you can show an engagement event within 24 months, you have a defensible implied consent claim.
+Timestamp them.
+When you can show an engagement event within 24 months, you have a defensible implied-consent claim.

 Q: What is a commercial message under CASL?